prapin/LuaClassBasedCall/README.md

 * `ErrorA`: Defined as `ErrorT<char>`
 * `ErrorW`: Defined as `ErrorT<wchar_t>`
 * `Error`: Defined to either `ErrorA` or `ErrorW`, depending on the definition of `UNICODE`.
-* `Lua`: The main class.
+* `Lua<C>`: The main class.
 It is responsible to open and close the Lua state, and most importantly to call Lua using a script, passing inputs and retrieving outputs.
 There are several forms of calling interfaces (`UCall`, `PCall`, `ECall`, `TCall`) and a number of overloads to handle all user cases.